Why California’s Pipes Can’t Keep Up with Its Rainstorms

 Why California's Pipes are Struggling So Much

 Why are residential plumbing systems breaking down during storms after years of drought conditions?
-The short answer is that too little water moving through your system is as big a problem as too much.
+The short answer is that too little water moving through your system is as big a problem as too much, which means conservation efforts, while necessary, can lead to breakdowns during rainstorms or floods.

-• Pipes can corrode over time from not carrying enough wastewater during extended dry spells.
-They may crack or burst without warning during or after a storm.
+• Pipes that corroding over time from not carrying enough wastewater during extended dry spells.
+They may crack or burst without warning, either during or after a storm.

-• Decades-old sewer systems were never designed to handle the kind of rainfall triggered by climate change.
-Storms can quickly overwhelm drainage points.
+• Decades-old sewer systems that were never designed to handle the kind of rainfall triggered by climate change.
+Storms can quickly overwhelm drainage points like these.

 • Urban sprawl makes city and town water systems more vulnerable to failures over time.
 Every new addition or connection increases the burden on outdated systems.